IVF IN THE CZECH REPUBLIC

 - Short term insurances can be offered by the clinics for donors without insurance.

-Latvian legislations state that the egg donation is available for couples that are heterosexual.
-Such a couple has the right to choose a donor with define age and health criteria.
+Under the national law egg donation in Latvia is available for couples that are heterosexual.
+Such a couple has the right to choose a donor with defined age and health criteria.
 Donors must be aged from 18 to 34.
 They have to be healthy physically and mentally.
 Standard medical tests and examinations are required.
 There’s also genetic testing and psychiatric examination.
-Latvian legislations states that each donor has to be absolutely anonymous.
+Latvian legislation states that each donor has to be absolutely anonymous.
 You neither can see the donor’s photo nor can you meet him in person.
-As a recipient you are able to make a choice about the donor based on approximately 20 criteria.
+As a recipient, you are able to make a choice about the donor based on approximately 20 criteria.
 These criteria are age, blood group with the Rh factor, hair colour, eye colour, height, weight.
-You will also have a slight insight on the social life of your donor.
+You will also have a slight insight into the social life of your donor.

-Laws and legislations concerning egg donations and other assisted reproduction related matters are different in the North and South Cyprus.
+Laws and legislations concerning egg donations and other assisted reproduction-related matters are different in North and South Cyprus.

 - The treatment is available not only for heterosexual couples but also of the same sex and single women.

-- Gender selection is allowed not only for medical reasons but also for family balancing
+- Gender selection is allowed only for medical reasons

-- Maximum acceptable donor age is 35 years
+- The maximum acceptable donor age is 35 years

 - Surrogacy is not allowed